Generic name: didanosine (dye DAN oh seen)

-What should I avoid while taking Videx (didanosine)?
+What should I avoid while taking Videx?

 Do not drink alcohol.
 It may increase your risk of liver damage or pancreatitis.

-Taking this medicine will not prevent you from passing HIV to other people.
+Using Videx will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

-Videx (didanosine) side effects
+Videx side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Early symptoms of lactic acidosis may get worse over time and this condition can be fatal.
-Get emergency medical help if you have even mild symptoms: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
+Mild symptoms of lactic acidosis may worsen over time, and this condition can be fatal.
+Get emergency medical help if you have: unusual muscle pain, trouble breathing, stomach pain, vomiting, irregular heart rate, dizziness, feeling cold, or feeling very weak or tired.

 Call your doctor at once if you have:

 numbness, tingling, or pain in your hands or feet;